-Concert Pharma recently released the final results of its recently completed phase II trial evaluating the dose range of the experimental deuterated CTP-543 for patients with moderate to severe alopecia areata.
-Alopecia areata is an autoimmune disease that causes partial or complete hair loss.
-The results of this study showed that the main efficacy endpoints were reached in the 2mg/d and 12mg/d cohort.
+Concert Pharma recently released the results of its phase II clinical trial evaluating the dose range of the experimental deuterated CTP-543 for patients with moderate to severe alopecia areata, an autoimmune disease that results in partial or complete hair loss.
+The main efficacy endpoints were reached in the 2mg/d and 12mg/d cohort.

-The results showed that the study achieved the primary efficacy endpoint: at the 24th week of treatment, there was a significantly higher proportion of patients with a significantly higher SALT total score of ≥50% relative to baseline in the 12 mg cohort and the 8 mg cohort compared with the placebo group.
+This study achieved the primary efficacy endpoint: at the 24th week of treatment, there was a significantly higher proportion of patients with a significantly higher SALT total score of ≥50% relative to baseline in the 12 mg cohort and the 8 mg cohort compared with the placebo group.
 The specific data are: The proportion of patients who reached the primary endpoint in the 12 mg cohort and the 8 mg cohort was 58%, 47%, and 9% in the placebo group (p < 0.001).
 21% of patients in the 4 mg cohort reached the primary endpoint, but there was no significant difference compared to the placebo group.
-In addition, at week 24 of treatment, a significantly higher proportion of patients with a significantly higher proportion of SALT in the 12 mg cohort and the 8 mg cohort decreased ≥75% and ≥90% from baseline compared with the placebo group.
+In addition, at week 24, a significantly higher proportion of patients with a significantly higher proportion of SALT in the 12 mg cohort and the 8 mg cohort decreased ≥75% and ≥90% from baseline compared with the placebo group.

-At week 24, the 12 mg and 8 mg doses of the CTP-543 treatment group also achieved significantly greater improvement in alopecia areata as assessed by the Patient Global Impression of Improvement Scale compared with the placebo group.
+At week 24, patients receiving 12 mg and 8 mg doses of the CTP-543 also achieved significantly greater improvement in alopecia areata as assessed by the Patient Global Impression of Improvement Scale compared with the placebo group.
 Data: 78%, 58% of patients in the 12 mg cohort and 8 mg cohort were assessed as “much improved” or “very much improved”, with significant differences compared with placebo.

 Figure 1 CTP-543 treatment of alopecia areata

-Dr. James V. Cassella, Chief Development Officer of Concert, said: “We are very satisfied with these clinical results and continue to believe that CTP-543 has the potential to be the best treatment for alopecia areata.
+Dr. James V. Cassella, Chief Development Officer of Concert Pharma, said that “we are very satisfied with these clinical results and continue to believe that CTP-543 has the potential to be the best treatment for alopecia areata.
 Dr. Brett King, associate professor of dermatology at Yale University School of Medicine, said: “The results of a phase II study of CTP-543 (a JAK inhibitor) in patients with alopecia areata are very encouraging.
 More and more evidence supported JAK as a target for the treatment of alopecia areata.
 This has prompted the dermatology community to be passionate about addressing the important needs of patients who are not satisfied.”

 CTP-543 was discovered by applying Concert’s deuterium chemical technique to modify ruxolitinib, a selective Janus kinase 1 and Janus kinase 2 (JAK1/JAK2) inhibitor, which is licensed in the United States under the brand name Jakafi to treat certain blood disorders.
 Ruxolitinib’s deuterium chemical modification can alter its pharmacokinetics in humans, enhancing its use as a treatment for alopecia alopecia.
-In the United States, the FDA has granted CTP-543 a rapid pathway status in the treatment of alopecia areata.
-The FDA listed alopecia areata as one of the eight major new disease areas of its focus in the 2016-2017 Patient-Centric Drug Development Program (FFDDI).
+FDA has granted CTP-543 a rapid pathway status in the treatment of alopecia areata, and listed alopecia areata as one of the eight major new disease areas of its focus in the 2016-2017 Patient-Centric Drug Development Program (FFDDI).

 1.Concert Pharmaceuticals Reports Positive CTP-543 Results from Phase 2 Alopecia Areata Trial